geeknoid/frozen-collections/README.md

 See [BENCHMARKS.md](./BENCHMARKS.md) for current benchmark numbers.

-## Creation
+## Handling Compile-Time Data

-Frozen collections are created with one of eight macros:
+If you know the keys and values that will be in your collection at compile time, you can use one of eight macros to create frozen collections:
 [`fz_hash_map!`](https://docs.rs/frozen-collections/latest/frozen_collections/macro.fz_hash_map.html),
 [`fz_ordered_map!`](https://docs.rs/frozen-collections/latest/frozen_collections/macro.fz_ordered_map.html),
 [`fz_scalar_map!`](https://docs.rs/frozen-collections/latest/frozen_collections/macro.fz_scalar_map.html),